11.22.2018

 Road Trip breaks... healthy snacks.

 Like I mentioned in the original blog (Why I Did It), a large part of my problem was carbs.
 Working and eating in a Latino neighborhood lends itself to eating lots of carbs... tortillas, beans, tortillas, rice, tortillas, and lots of salt and tortilla chips (which are made out of tortillas).
+Did I mention the tortillas?

 So my first step, reduce carbs.
 Not eliminate carbs, but cut them, and I cut them more and more as I went.
 My usual order for lunch was three tacos, so I started ordering three, but taking the third taco and emptying it into the other two tacos.
-Still meaty, still filling, and just 1/3 the carbs.
+Still meaty, still filling, and cut 1/3 the carbs.
 I also then reduced eating the chips... somedays I would ask the waitress not to bring chips to the table.
 Yeah I got the side eye... but I already got street cred and she didn't judge me.
 Ha.
-Now I rarely get tacos, I usually get a food plate instead, and ask for it without beans and without tortillas.
+Now I rarely get tacos, I usually get a food plate instead, and ask for it without rice and without tortillas.
 Thats way less carbs, and I usually ask for some extra lettuce and tomato instead.

 So I still ate some carbs, I was grabbing a beer at South Bend Brew Werks during the week, and eating normal everywhere else.

 After those results were coming in, I realized I could cut carbs more to keep it going.
 So I started cutting carbs in other meals.
-No toast with breakfast, open face sandwiches, no more Chicory muffins (yogurt instead) but yes an occasional donut with my kids.
+No toast with breakfast, open face sandwiches, no more Chicory muffins (yogurt instead) but yes an occasional donut with my kids on Fridays.
 Eventually I cut out hash browns, and potatoes from most meals as well...
 I have slowly started to do like a half order of hash browns, or just not eat it all (which is super hard for me, I am the former president of the clean plate club).

 Other small things I did... yogurt.
 I would have yogurt for breakfast and I started healthy snacking.
 The snacking is where I realized I was sabotaging myself.
 So now I try to keep cucumbers, bananas, cuties, apples and other things for me to snack on instead of grabbing chips or other junk.
-At work I keep a box of healthy granola bars (Cliff Bars and similar) in my drawer, and one in my car for days I have to skip a meal.
+At work I keep a box of healthy granola bars (Cliff Bars and similar) in my drawer, and one in my laptop bag for days I have to skip a meal.

 My final step was reducing sugar intake.
 Four years ago I ordered a coffee with 2 creams and 4 sugars.
 Yep...
 Latino coffee, light and sweet.
 Well now I order: no sugar, skim milk and the sugar free caramel flavoring.
 Based on Dunkin' labels... it saves me over 300 calories per cup.
 Also when I splurge and get a drink drink, I order a macchiato... it is half the calories of a latte (saves about 150-200 cals).